eclipse/imagen/CONTRIBUTING.md

 Repository and Branches
 -----------------------

-The project repository is located on GitHub: [github.com/locationtech/rasterprocessingengine](https://github.com/locationtech/rasterprocessingengine)
+The project repository is located on GitHub: [github.com/eclipse/imagen](https://github.com/eclipse/imagen)

-We maintain a single branch:
+We maintain a single branch, tagging each release:

 * master - this is where live development happens, we ask that incoming pull requests be made against this branch